Pica8’s Breakthrough Networking Technologies

 In short, with PICOS®, enterprise customers can crush their ease of use problems, build in virtually unlimited expansion capability, and improve the reliability, performance and security capabilities of their networks all at the same time.
 And, in doing so, they’ve also stepped away from any form of vendor-lock and have fully future–proofed their network investment.
 The fact that these solutions also come with the full economic benefits of the disaggregated white box model is simply a bonus.

-Simplified White Box Networks Designed for the Entire Enterprise
+Simplified Open Networks Designed to Run the Entire Enterprise

-Thanks to Pica8, disaggregated white-box networking has finally escaped the event horizon of its birth in the data center and has now pushed into every corner of the enterprise – from campus to remote offices — courtesy of a revolutionary – and massively simplified — leaf-spine white box architecture that is only available from us.
+Thanks to Pica8, disaggregated open networking has finally escaped from its birthplace in the data center and is now a viable solution for every corner of the enterprise, from campus to remote offices and the access edge.
+Pica8’s PICOS® Network Operating System (NOS) enables a revolutionary – and massively simplified — leaf-spine architecture to be deployed all across the enterprise.

 Secure, Always-on Access Networks Keep Your Business in Business